r1pk/filmtab-server/README.md

 - onCreate(options) - called if user create a room
   ```
     options {
-      private: boolean - true if the room should be private

     }
   ```
 - onJoin(client, options) - called if user wants to join a room